 However, some people do have a free hour or two on the weekend to wrap a hood or spoiler.
 Not only that, but partial wrapping is a great way to hone your skills if you ever want to wrap a complete vehicle.
 Here are a few great ideas for partial wraps:

 - Rocker Panels

-In addition to the trim and panels we listed above you can also wrap vehicle’s interior although it is significantly harder due to the low-energy plastics auto manufacturers use to prevent stains.
+In addition to the trim and panels that we listed above you can also wrap the vehicle’s interior.
+However, it is significantly harder due to the low-energy plastics auto manufacturers use to prevent stains.

 How to Wrap A Car

 Now that you know what to wrap on your ride you need to know how to do it.
 But, before you go out and buy a roll of 1080 Carbon Fiber you’re going to want to take the time to prepare your car and clean the installation area.
 What this means is you shouldn’t be attempting a vehicle wrap if you don’t have an enclosed area in which to do it as the wind tends to blow all manner of dirt, dust, and detritus around.